Time to Potty Train

 All you need when it comes to potty training is the three P’s; Patience, Perseverance and a Plan of action!
 It’s as simple as that.
 As parents, we know that with every exciting new stage of your child’s life, also comes unique challenges.

 All you need when it comes to potty training is the three P’s; Patience, Perseverance and a Plan of action!
 It’s as simple as that.
 As parents, we know that with every exciting new stage of your child’s life, also comes unique challenges.
 We decided to put together 7 handy tips for toilet training, to help you put together a potty training strategy that works for your family.

 1. Timing is Everything

 The question on every new mum’s lips is: When should we get started with toilet training?
-Your child not only needs to be interested and willing to give the potty a try, they also need to be physically able to exercise control over the bladder.
+Your toddler not only needs to be interested and willing to give the potty a try, they also need to be physically able to exercise control over the bladder.

 Seeing that every child develops at his or her own pace, there’s no right age.
 Some might be ready to potty train by the time they’re two years old, while others take a little longer to gain sufficient control to go off the nappies completely.
 And that’s OK.
 Don’t let anyone try to tell you when the right time is for your family to attempt potty training.

 Children do as they see, not necessarily as they’re told.
 They are great imitators, and therefore, the best way to teach them anything, is by setting the example.
 Whether it be table manners or the use of the toilet.
 Of course the technique will differ depending on who’s setting the example, mum or dad!
 When boys are learning to use the loo, it helps if they first sit and later start standing up like dad.